Abecid/abecid.github.io/docs/_posts/2022-09-06-gazeestimationnormalization.md

 ### 2-1) Eye Image Normalization
 ![Normalization Overview](/assets/posts/paper_review/5.gazenormalization/fig2.normalization_overview.png "Normalization Overview")

-Starts from an aribitrary pose of the target face.
+Starts from an arbitrary pose of the target face.
 x-axis: line connecting midpoints of the two eyes from right eye to left eye
 y-axis: perpendicular to the x-axis inside the triangle plane from the eye to the mouth
 z-axis: perpendicular to the triangle and pointing backwards from the face.